-If you live in Pennsylvania and want to purchase a Maine Coon cat, it can be challenging to know where to start if you are a beginner.
+If you want to purchase a Maine Coon cat, it can be challenging to know where to start if you are a beginner.
 Luckily if you live in the great state of Pennsylvania, you are not that far from the home state of the Maine Coon, and there are plenty of breeders there that can help you get your kitten.
 Keep reading while we list several of our favorites that can get you the Maine Coon of your dreams.

 1. McKittycreek Maine Coons